marzukisaleh27/Deep-learning-seaweed-/README.md

 The training model results show good accuracy.
 The inference model can be shown as follows.
 There are still some prediction results that show false negative and false positive. <br/>
 <img src="https://github.com/user-attachments/assets/e0229dc7-7321-487a-9698-9d5f367d6a19" alt="compare" width="50%" height="50%">

 The results of this research are described in detail in [this paper](https://so04.tci-thaijo.org/index.php/MTR/article/view/273926).
+If you want to try model inference, you can use [the trained model](https://drive.google.com/file/d/1hqJbixpFMVNknsIF35gQDHsI2Ec7tKnE/view?usp=drive_link) with your dataset.

 ## Contact
 [email](mailto:marzuki1999@mail.ugm.ac.id)